-Second, the differences in outcomes for subgroups by sex and race in this analysis were smaller than in the ACS analysis.
-This differences can be explained by the assumptions about the underlying risk of colorectal cancer by race across the two analyses.
-While both the ACS and USPSTF analyses incorporated sex- and race-specific estimates of relative survival after diagnosis with colorectal cancer and sex- and race-specific all-cause mortality rates, only the analyses for the ACS allowed for a difference by race in the underlying risk of developing colorectal cancer.
-As noted in the section Analyses by Sex and Race, we reviewed the literature on race and colorectal cancer immediately prior to performing this analysis for the USPSTF.
-We concluded that the primary driver of differences in colorectal cancer incidence and mortality by race is access to screening and subsequent care, rather than biological differences in natural history, and therefore did not allow for differential risk of adenoma onset or colorectal cancer incidence by race in the USPSTF analyses.
-The outcomes from the USPSTF analysis likely better reflect the benefits, harms and burden of colorectal cancer screening in race- and sexspecific subgroups.
-Still findings are in line, because the race-specific analysis for ACS incorporating the increase in CRC risk also showed that efficient screening recommendations were similar for different races and hence the ACS did not issue differential screening recommendations by race.
+Second, the differences in outcomes by race and sex in this analysis were smaller than in the ACS analysis.2 These differences can be explained by the assumptions about the underlying risk of colorectal cancer by race across the two analyses.
+While both the ACS and USPSTF analyses incorporated sex- and race-specific estimates of relative survival after diagnosis with colorectal cancer48 and sex- and race-specific all-cause mortality rates,53 only the analyses for the ACS allowed for a difference by race in the underlying risk of developing colorectal cancer.
+As noted in the section Analyses by Race and Sex, we reviewed the literature on race and colorectal cancer immediately prior to performing this analysis for the USPSTF.
+We concluded that the primary driver of differences in colorectal cancer incidence and mortality by race is access to screening and subsequent care, rather than biological differences in natural history,74 and therefore did not allow for differential risk of adenoma onset or colorectal cancer incidence by race in the USPSTF analyses.
+The model-estimated outcomes from the USPSTF analysis likely better reflect the benefits, harms, and burden of colorectal cancer screening by race and sex.
+Still findings are in line, because the race-specific analysis for ACS incorporating the increase in CRC risk also showed that efficient screening recommendations were similar for different races and hence the ACS did not issue differential screening recommendations by race.120

-Third, more screening strategies were evaluated in our USPSTF analysis; the hybrid strategies (screen first with FIT, then change to COL, and vice-versa), once-only strategies, and strategies that end screening at age 70 years were not included in the analyses for the ACS.
-Furthermore, our USPSTF analysis included strategies with screening starting at ages 45, 50, and 55 years, whereas the comparable analysis for the ACS evaluated start ages of 40, 45, and 50 years.
-The entire set of strategies considered affects estimated efficiency ratios, and several of the strategies included in the USPSTF, but not ACS analyses were efficient or near-efficient options.
-For example, a strategy that is now efficient with all 3 models is colonoscopy screening at ages 45, 55 and 65 years (COL 45-70, 10), which was not included in the ACS analysis.
-As a result, the efficiency ratios for 10-yearly colonoscopy screening from ages 45 to 75 years (COL 45-75, 10) were higher in the current analysis, as the LYG and number of colonoscopies were being compared to a different strategy (10-yearly colonoscopy screening from ages 45 to 70 years in current analysis vs. 10-yearly colonoscopy screening from ages 50 to 75 years in ACS analysis).
+Third, more screening strategies were evaluated in the USPSTF analysis; the hybrid strategies (screen first with FIT, then change to COL, and vice-versa), once-only strategies, and strategies that end screening at age 70 years were not included in the analyses for the ACS.
+Furthermore, the USPSTF analysis included strategies with screening starting at ages 45, 50, and 55 years, whereas the comparable analysis for the ACS evaluated start ages of 40, 45, and 50 years.22 The set of strategies considered affects estimated efficiency ratios for a given modality, and several of the strategies included in the USPSTF, but not ACS analyses were efficient options.
+For example, a strategy included in the USPSTF analysis that was found to be efficient with all 3 models is colonoscopy screening at ages 45, 55 and 65 years (COL 45-70, 10).
+This strategy was not included in the ACS analysis.
+As a result, the efficiency ratios for 10-yearly colonoscopy screening from ages 45 to 75 years (COL 45-75, 10) were higher in the current analysis, as the estimated LYG and number of colonoscopies were being compared to a different strategy (10-yearly colonoscopy screening from ages 50 to 75 years in ACS analysis).